seeu-inspace/easyg/README.md

 - Nuclei template `%USERPROFILE%\nuclei-templates\vulnerabilities\generic\crlf-injection.yaml`

 **Cross Site Tracing**
-- If cookies are protected by the HttpOnly flag but the TRACE method is enabled, a technique called Cross Site Tracing can be used.
-Reference: https://owasp.org/www-community/attacks/Cross_Site_Tracing
+- If cookies are protected by the HttpOnly flag but the TRACE method is enabled, a technique called Cross Site Tracing can be used. [[Reference](https://owasp.org/www-community/attacks/Cross_Site_Tracing)]

 **Blind XSS**
 - Insert a payload in the User-Agent, try with the match/replace rule